What Sample Size Do I Need? with R

 This course aims to give a practical introduction to sample size determination, or power calculations, in the context of some commonly used hypothesis tests.
 Examples from a scientific background will be used to highlight the problems associated with sample size determination, and suggest potential solutions.
 Practical work will be based around the free statistical software R; see https://www.r-project.org/.
 Formulae and algebraic notation will be kept to a minimum.

 All training is online and will be delivered live between 09:00 and 17:30 (GMT+1).
 The delivery platform is Zoom, which may be freely accessed.
 Questions may be asked using Zoom's chat box.
 Note our online courses are delivered by a team of two presenters, meaning at least one presenter is always available to provide additional support.
 During presentations, the team member who is not speaking can take questions in addition to the presenter.
+We also use Zoom meetings rather than webinars to encourage further interaction during an online course.

 Who Should Attend?